A comprehensive look into the accuracy of SpEC binary black hole waveforms: Introduction

 The above considerations call for numerical accuracy assessment metrics that go beyond the match, which is motivated by full-signal data analysis applications.
-Since the match considers the whole waveform and weights all frequencies equally (or according to the detector noise sensitivity), it is suboptimal for testing the accuracy of \emph{specific parts} of the waveform, which may be more or less relevant to parameter inference.
+Since the match considers the whole waveform within specified integration limits and weights all frequencies equally (or according to the detector noise sensitivity), it is suboptimal for testing the accuracy of \emph{specific parts} of the waveform, which may be more or less relevant to parameter inference.
 For example, waveform calibration and QNM studies motivate a metric that focuses on the merger phase and how accurately it matches the preceding inspiral.
-The latter is also motivated by pure NR considerations as the underlying equations become increasingly nonlinear and it is conceivable that NR error inherently grows.
-Additionally, the match is \emph{symmetric} upon exchanging the two waveforms compared.
-Therefore while it gives an estimate of the magnitude of the errors, it does not assess their sign.
-This is relevant in waveform construction; even though the training and hold-out sets are distinct, they have been produced by the same code (or codes that employ similar techniques) and it is conceivable that numerical errors are correlated across the parameter space.
-For example, if numerical dissipation causes all \texttt{SpEC} simulations to merge early, this bias would be incorporated into waveform models and would not be discernible by comparing to further simulations.
-To address these questions, we propose three metrics for waveform accuracy assessment in Sec.~\ref{sec:methods}.
+The latter is also motivated by pure NR considerations as the underlying equations become increasingly nonlinear at shorter timescales (i.e., merger) and numerical solutions increase in complexity.
+Numerical techniques such as adaptive mesh refinement (AMR) are designed to offset these challenges.
+Here we test in practice whether numerical errors grow toward the merger.